Breads & Doughs

 • On a floured surface, roll dough into an 8 x 12 inch (20 x 30 cm) rectangle.

-• Spread ⅓ of the butter over the dough.
+• Spread ⅓ of the softened butter ( 1 oz/ 43 g) over the dough.
 Fold the dough in thirds, like a letter, so that the dough is in 3 layers (see video above.).
 Cover and place in the fridge to chill for a minimum of 30 minutes.

 • Repeat this rolling, buttering, and folding 2 more times chilling for 30 minutes in between.
 Then wrap the dough in plastic wrap and refrigerate for 1 hour.

-• While the dough is chilling, preheat the oven to 375°F (190°C) and line a large baking sheet with parchment.
+• Preheat the oven to 375°F (190°C) and line a large baking sheet with parchment.

 • On a floured surface, roll the chilled dough into a large, thin rectangle, about 10x18 inches (25x45cm), cut in half lengthwise, and then cut each half into 4 squares.